+The PLACE team continues to play an integral role in growing and connecting the local bicycle and trail network.
 Year to date, a daily average of 486 pedestrians and cyclists cross the bridge over Monroe Street from Cascades Park built by Blueprint.
+The Greenways and Bike Route System projects, funded and implemented through the Blueprint program, will continue to leverage and build on previous investments, with new projects like the Downtown-University Projected Bike Lane that will expand the local multimodal network.
 Adding to that successful investment in bike and pedestrian infrastructure, the Planning Department developed the Bike Route System Plan and coordinated with CRTPA on the bicycle and pedestrian master plan that identified projects that will be funded by Blueprint and other agencies.

 The Blueprint 2020 program began on January 1, 2020.
 In preparation, the Intergovernmental Agency Board prioritized the Blueprint 2020 Infrastructure projects, approved an implementation plan that includes bonding to advance key community projects, and provided direction to expedite construction on a series of key projects.
-Blueprint is proceeding with the implementation plan as directed by the Intergovernmental Agency Board, which is moving forward 33 infrastructure projects and subprojects, to construction by the end of FY 2025.
-Key projects include: Northeast Gateway: Welaunee Boulevard, Airport Gateway, Northeast Connector: Bannerman Road, Orange Avenue/Meridian Road Placemaking, Market District Placemaking, Monroe-Adams Corridor Placemaking, Lake Lafayette and St. Marks Regional Linear Park, and two greenways projects, including Capital Cascades Trail Segments 3 and 4 and Magnolia Drive Trail.
-These projects, once implemented, will provide over 22 miles of new or improved roadway, over 250 acres of new public space including 8 new public parks, over 80 miles of bicycle and pedestrian facilities, and will plant over 500 trees.
-These projects represent an investment of \$578 million into the Tallahassee-Leon County community.
+Blueprint is proceeding with the implementation plan as directed by the Intergovernmental Agency Board, which is moving numerous infrastructure projects and subprojects to construction by the end of FY 2025.
+Key projects include: Northeast Gateway: Welaunee Boulevard, Airport Gateway, Northeast Connector: Bannerman Road, Orange Avenue/Meridian Road Placemaking, Market District Placemaking, Monroe-Adams Corridor Placemaking, Northeast Park, Tallahassee-Leon County Animal Service Center, and two greenways' projects.
+Simultaneously, Blueprint will continue to move toward the completion of the remaining Blueprint 2000 program projects, including Capital Cascades Trail Segment 4.
+These projects, once implemented, will provide over 22 miles of new or improved roadway, over 250 acres of new public space, including eight new public parks, over 80 miles of bicycle and pedestrian facilities, and will plant over 500 trees.
+These projects represent an investment of over \$580 million into the Tallahassee-Leon County community.